-Grab samples are collected quarterly at all four locations and are analyzed for general water quality parameters, screened for radioactivity, and analyzed for mercury and specific radionuclides when appropriate.
+Grab samples are collected quarterly at all four locations and are analyzed for general water quality parameters, screened for radioactivity, and analyzed for mercury and specific radionuclides when appropriate (Figure 6.6).
 Table 6.4 lists the locations and associated sampling frequencies and parameters.
-Once every 5 years, additional radiological analyses are performed to confirm dose calculations (see Chapter 7).
-In 2022, additional radionuclides analyzed included neptunium, plutonium, strontium, thorium, and uranium.

 In 2022, a more sensitive analytical method for determining mercury concentrations in surface water samples was adopted.
-The new method enables detecting concentrations near 0.2 ng/L, whereas the detection limit for the previously used method is about 67 ng/L. As expected, the ability to detect mercury at much lower levels resulted in detections in 10 of the 12 surface water samples collected for mercury analyses in 2022, while in the past, with the less sensitive method, mercury was rarely detected.
-At the sampling locations, the Clinch River is classified by the State of Tennessee for multiple uses, including recreation and domestic supply.
-These two designated uses have numeric Tennessee Water Quality Criteria (WQCs) related to protection of human health.
-The WQCs are used as references where applicable (TDEC 2014).
+The new method can detect concentrations near 0.2 ng/L, whereas the detection limit for the previously used method is about 67 ng/L. As expected, the ability to detect mercury at much lower levels resulted in detections in 10 of the 12 surface water samples collected for mercury analyses in 2023, while in the past, with the less sensitive method, mercury was rarely detected.
+At the sampling locations, the Clinch River is classified by the State of Tennessee for multiple uses, including recreation and domestic supply (TDEC 2019a).
+These two designated uses have numeric Tennessee water quality criteria (WQCs) related to protection of human health.
+The WQCs are used as references where applicable (TDEC 2019b).
 The Tennessee WQCs do not include criteria for radionuclides.
 Four percent of the DOE DCS is used as the criterion for radionuclide comparison (DOE 2021a).